Sublocade is a prescription drug that’s used to treat OUD.

 Note: This article covers Sublocade’s typical dosages, which are provided by the drug’s manufacturer.
 But your doctor may prescribe a different dosage for you.

 Sublocade is a medication that you receive by an injection under your skin.
-It’s administered by a healthcare provider who’s been trained to give the drug.
-You won’t give Sublocade injections to yourself.
+It’s administered by a healthcare professional who’s been trained to give the drug.* You won’t give Sublocade injections to yourself.

 What is Sublocade’s form?